Franklynoble/golangwebapp/signUp/notes.md

 to run.
 That is only asking for one go file: main.go.
 You need to use either "go build" and then run the executable, or "go run *.go"

+Also Note that on windows, open the directory where all the main.go is located and type the following command in order,  this worked for me go build
+/filename.exe
+hit enter

+NOTE; when the build is done, it would create an executable file on with .exe extension run the file with the .exe

 WebStorm Users
 Note to WebStorm users: when you create a new go page that has code in package main, webstorm will highlight an error "multiplate packages in directory"; this